 Newcomers will be put into a group with a qualified coach and given training appropriate to their needs and ability.
 Progress within the group, or into another group, is a result of their efforts and determination.
 Regular attendance at training is the best way to improve running ability.

-We tend to run outdoors on paths or parkland, all year round, but during the winter we will train indoors if the weather is particularly bad.
+We tend to run outdoors on paths or parkland, and train outside all year round.
+Training will be cancelled if the weather is particularly bad or conditions unsafe.
+We ask all juniors to wear a high viz top during the dark nights.

 Our training tends for focus more on middle distance, endurance and cross-country running.
 We encourage our young runners to participate in local running events, such as forest runs, the North District cross-country league, Pinto runs etc, but this is not compulsory and we understand some children prefer not to race.
 For the enthusiasts there are District and National Cross Country Championships, as well as the Scottish mid-trail championships.